Chiral phase transition and spin alignment of vector mesons with chiral imbalance in a rotating QCD medium: CONCLUSIONS AND REMARKS

-It is found that as $\omega$ increases, $\rho_{00}$ significantly decreases and deviates obviously from $1/3$, indicating that rotation can significantly cause polarization characteristics.
-It is found that, at larger angular velocity and larger chemical potential, $\mu_{5}$ can significantly enhances $\rho_{00}$, and makes $\rho_{00}$ close to $1/3$.
+This article employs the quark recombination model to investigate the spin alignment of the vector meson $\rho$.
+The study reveals that as $\omega$ increases, $\rho_{00}$ significantly decreases and deviates obviously from $1/3$, indicating that rotation can significantly cause polarization characteristics.
+It is found that at larger angular velocity and larger chemical potential, $\mu_{5}$ can significantly enhance $\rho_{00}$, and make $\rho_{00}$ close to $1/3$.

-The rotational radius $r$ reflects the transverse size of the system, and studying its influence on spin alignment is interesting.
-It is found that $\rho_{00}$ increases slowly with rotational radius at smaller radii, and then quickly approaches $1/3$ with the radius increases.
+The study of the $\rho_{00}-r$ relationship near the phase transition temperature is interesting.
 In general, at $T = 0.15$ GeV (close to the phase transition temperature), $\rho_{00}$ increases with the increase of the chiral chemical potential with different rotational radius.
+It is found that the farther away from the center of rotation, the lower the degree of spin polarization of the system.